Dentists Who Invest

 Dr James:

-Fans of the Dennis who Invest podcast.
+Fans of the Dentists who Invest podcast.
 If you feel like there was one particular episode in the back catalog in the anthology of Dennis who Invest podcast episodes that really, really, really was massively valuable to you, feel free to share that with a fellow dental colleague who’s in a similar position, so their understanding of finance can be elevated and they can hit the next level of financial success in their life.
 Also, as well as that, if you could take two seconds to rate and review this podcast, it would mean the world.
 To me, what that would mean is that it drives this podcast further in terms of reach so that more dentists across the world can be able to benefit from the knowledge contained therein.
 Welcome.

 Speaker 2:

-Welcome to the Dennis who Invest podcast.
+Welcome to the Dentists who Invest podcast.

 Dr James: